-Educational benefit refers to the extent to which children benefit from their educational experience.
-Progression through and completion of school are dimensions of educational benefit as are postschool outcomes.
+Educational benefit refers to the extent to which students benefit from their educational experience.
+Progression through and school completion are components of educational benefit as are postschool outcomes.
 This section of the profile provides data on indicators of school completion, and postschool outcomes.